Pipeline Architecture

 6. Generated Outputs

-Requirements register, supplier proposals, open points, estimation impact, supplier system requirements + coverage, initial cybersecurity concept, system/security design, workflow state, the HTML site, and the evidence package.
+Requirements register, supplier proposals, open points, estimation impact, supplier system requirements + coverage, initial cybersecurity concept, system/security design, Jira requirement import payloads, workflow state, the HTML site, and the evidence package.

 7. What Happens When New Documents Are Added